FAQ

 How do I reference my notes in a conversation?

 Type @ in the input field and a dropdown appears with matching notes.
 Select a note to insert a mention in @[[Note Name]] format.
-The note's content (up to 10,000 characters) is sent to the agent.
+The note's content is sent to the agent.

 See Note Mentions for details.